 You might not like the idea of commercial property, but semi-commercial property, such as where there is a flat above a shop, might be an attractive proposition, being halfway between commercial and residential investment.
-The purchase of such a mixed-use property will not suffer the 3% stamp duty surcharge, and the finance costs restriction will not apply to those finance costs associated with the purchase of the commercial element of the property.
+The purchase of such a mixed-use property will not suffer the relevant stamp duty surcharge, and the finance costs restriction will not apply to those finance costs associated with the purchase of the commercial element of the property.
+A new relief provides for an annual 2% write-off if you buy commercial property where the construction contract was signed on or after 29 October 2018.
+The cost of converting or renovating an existing property also attracts the 2% relief, but the value of land and any dwelling element are excluded.